March 24 2021

 Growing microalgae can seem complicated because there are so many factors that need to be just right for a successful algae culture.
 In this article we are going to briefly explain some of these factors and why they are important.

 Microalgae are an evolutionarily diverse group of organisms that come in many colours and shapes.
 They are united by their small size (1 – 100 µm for single cells, larger for colonies) and their ability to photosynthesize.
-Despite their diversity they have some common requirements for growth.
+Despite their diversity, they share eight standard requirements for growth that must be just right for a successful algae culture, which include:

 • Light